 CALA’s proposed development of 3,500 new homes on brownfield land at Long Marston Airfield offers the opportunity to stimulate economic growth and help to reduce the impact of local authority budget cuts.

-It is clear that there remains a requirement to provide new private and affordable homes in the district and CALA’s proposal at Long Marston Airfield would deliver more 3,500 homes on one brownfield site.
-It would also deliver significant benefit to the local community through a Section 106 contribution, further investment in local infrastructure and significant employment opportunities.
+It is clear that there is an urgent requirement to provide new private and affordable homes in the district and CALA’s proposal at Long Marston Airfield would deliver more 3,500 homes on one brownfield site.
+It would also deliver significant economic benefits to the local community through a Section 106 contribution, further investment in local infrastructure and significant employment opportunities.

 A report commissioned by CALA Homes, produced by Nathanial Lichfield & Partners using independent evidence and data, estimates that the development would deliver the following benefits:

-- 1,912 indirect/induced jobs supported in the supply chain
+- Many more indirect jobs supported in the supply chain

-- Approximately 450 direct construction jobs over the 20 year length of the build
+- Approximately 450 direct construction jobs over the 25 year length of the build period

-- 692 indirect/induced construction jobs in the supply chain for each year of construction
+- Another 700 indirect construction jobs in the supply chain for each year of construction

-- 438 new operational jobs, supported by increased resident expenditure in the local area
+- Over 400 new operational jobs, supported by increased resident expenditure in the local area

 - £17.5million first occupation expenditure on goods and services – much of which would be captured locally